 Note: To target a specific State/Province or City, you must first select the Country in which that target is located.

-Target Your Post if you want to ensure the post only shows up in the News Feeds of a specific segment of your fans.
-Unlike limiting your post's audience, targeting a News Feed will not restrict visibility of the post on your actual fan page.
+Target Your Post if you want to ensure the post only shows up in the News Feed of a specific segment of your fans.
+Unlike limiting your post's audience, targeting a News Feed will not restrict visibility of the post on your actual Company Page.

-Example: if you target a post to College Grads, that post will only potentially show up in the News Feeds of people who meet that requirement.
-However, the post will still be visible to anyone who visits your Facebook page directly.
+Example: if you target a post to College Grads, that post will only potentially show up in the News Feed of people who meet that requirement.
+However, the post will still be visible to anyone who visits your Facebook Company Page directly.

 You can target specific News Feeds based on the following criteria: